yinguobing/head-pose-estimation/README.md

 ![demo](doc/demo.gif)
 ![demo](doc/demo1.gif)

+Features comming soon:
+- Train with PyTorch
+- Inference with ONNXRuntime

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.